 What you might not know is whether you would be covered if you died while alligator wrestling…or whether you can get insurance if you are a heavy smoker who lives exclusively on kebabs.

 What Doesn’t Life Insurance Cover?

-Even if a certain policy has exclusions, such as they might not pay out if you were to die due to alcohol or drug abuse for example, you may still find a policy that would cover you (at much, much higher premiums of course! – but we’ll get to that later).
+Even if a certain policy has exclusions, such as they might not payout if you were to die due to alcohol or drug abuse for example, you may still find a policy that would cover you (at much, much higher premiums of course! – but we’ll get to that later).

 It’s also worth noting that if you have a serious health condition at the time of taking out your policy, your insurance might not cover you if you were to die due to that illness.

 However, most Life Insurance policies will payout on the diagnosis of a terminal illness if you’re not expected to live longer than 12 months.